fattahzulikram/WOA7015-Alternative-Assessment/README.md

 **Key Features:**
 - Pre-trained on large-scale biomedical data
 - Generative approach with free-form text output
-- State-of-the-art performance

 ## Installation and Usage

 ### Prerequisites
 - Python (3.14 used in this project)
-- CUDA-capable GPU (recommended)
+- CUDA-capable GPU for baseline (recommended)
+- High-end GPU for BioMedBLIP (necessary)
 - At lease 16GB RAM

 ### Setup